NATIONAL ELEPHANT APPRECIATION DAY

 Each day, poachers kill approximately 100 elephants for their ivory, meat, bones, and skin.

+These pachyderms are closely related to rhinoceroses and hippos.
+In fact, pachyderm describes thick-skinned animals with hooves or nails similar to hooves.
 While the African elephants outgrow the Asian, both hold the prize for the largest land mammal on earth.
 However, there are some differences between the species, though.

 Differences Between African & Asian Elephants: